davidcastel/davidcastel/README.md

 </p>

-I am always trying to learning something new everyday, so excuse my apperance for now :smile:
+I am always trying to learn something new every day, so excuse my appearance for now :smile:

 <!--